ryanadamczyk/ryanadamczyk.github.io/_posts/2023-10-27-Ubuntu-20-04-LTS-NIST-800-171-Configuration.md

 25\.
 After all the changes are made manually, re-run the post report (Step 24) and verify the results.

-    Any future configurations of the system require that the security scan is again completed from **Step 24**
+- Any future configurations of the system require that the security scan is again completed from **Step 24**

+## Locking GRUB Boot Screen
+It is important to set a password for the GRUB boot screen to prevent changes to the boot environment
+    - **Note**: The following commands must be run in a root environment due to the file redirection required.

+1. Generate an encrypted password by running:
+    ```bash
+    grub-mkpasswd-pbkdf2
+    ```
+    On the prompt enter your desired grub password

+2. The output should look somewhat like the following:
+    ```bash
+    Your PBKDF2 is grub.pbkdf2.sha512.10000.FC8373BCA15ATAN515ANRTT1516159AVVNTEAT41864TWATV74AFW44868WAF4884FWA4AJKY48
+    ```
+3. Copy the "grub.pbkdf2.sha512......" section of the output
+4. Run the following command:
+    ```bash
+    sudo nano /etc/grub.d/40_custom
+    ```
+5. Inside the 40_custom file enter the following:
+    ```bash
+    set superusers = "bootroot"
+    password_pbkdf2 bootroot grub.sha512.10000.........
+    ```
+6. Run the following to update the grub:
+    ```bash
+    update-grubb
+    ```

+## Congratulations
+You have now successfully configured an Ubuntu 20.04 machine to be NIST 800-171 compliant!